The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Author contributions

 \section{Author contributions}

-SH performed the calculations, analysis and writing of the manuscript; RAB helped with the Monte Carlo simulations, analysis and writing; EMGDP with the analysis and writing; and KD with the MHD simulations.
+SH performed the calculations, analysis and writing of the manuscript.
+RAB conceived the work, helped with the Monte Carlo simulations, performed analysis and writing.
+EMGDP coordinated the project and performed analysis and writing.
+KD performed the MHD simulations.